 (Optional) This text will appear in the inbox preview, but not the email body.

-Joel Savary is the Executive Director and founder of Diversify Ice Fellowship and Foundation (DIFF).
+Joel Savary is the Executive Director and founder of Diversify Ice Fellowship and Foundation (DIFF) and Savary Movement LLC.
 He is an International and U.S. National figure skating coach in the DMV area.
 He has worked with a number of skating shows and coached skaters of all ages and ability.

 Mr. Savary is most noted for his work with his younger brother, Emmanuel Savary, who has won the U.S. Jr. National Championships.
 Along with Emmanuel’s head coaches, he has helped to cultivate his brother to be a competitive Team USA athlete who has now reached the Senior Mens Championship level.